‘Blue Haze’ Spurge

 INFORMATION ABOUT THE PARENTS:

-The subspecies Euphorbia seguieriana subsp. niciciana (Borbás ex Novák) Rech. f. was named and described by Karl Heinz Rechinger in Annalen des Naturhistorischen Museums in Wien in 1948.
+Euphorbia seguieriana subsp. niciciana (Borbás ex Novák) Rech.f. was named and described by Karl Heinz Rechinger in Annalen des Naturhistorischen Museums in Wien in 1948.
 It was previously described as Euphorbia niciciana Borbás ex Novák by Vincze (Vincent, Vince) Borbás and ex-author Frantiaek Antonín Novák in Preslia in 1927.
 It was decided this species was a subspecies of Euphorbia seguieriana.

 Euphorbia seguieriana Neck. is the correct and accepted scientific name for the species.
 It was first described by Nöel Martin Joseph de Necker in 1770.
 (The title of the publication is so long!).